vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Robot support for use in other IM software</summary>
+<summary>Robot support for other IM software</summary>

-MyShell.ai Creative Workshop will support robot deployment to other social platforms, while users can bind their social accounts and extend their membership benefits to robots on their social media.
+MyShell.ai's creative workshop will support robot deployment to other social platforms, and users can bind social accounts to extend membership benefits to robots on their social media.
 Already supports Telegram, and will support Discord and other platforms in the future

 </details>

 <details>

-<summary>TTS Emotion Control</summary>
+<summary>TTS emotion control</summary>

-BOT's voice will contain richer emotional differences, and this feature will enter the public testing phase in May.
+BOT's voice will contain richer emotional differences, and this feature will enter the public testing stage in May.

 </details>